When you purchase through links on our site, we may earn a commission. Here’s how it works.

-- Start with short walks and gradually work into longer exercise sessions.
+- Begin with short walks and gradually work into longer exercise sessions.
 Remember, four 10-minute walks are just as beneficial as one 40-minute walk.

-- Start out slowly and work up to a faster speed.
+- Start slowly and work up to a faster speed.

 - Stand up straight and look ahead.
-Keep your shoulders back and relaxed, chest lifted and butt tucked in.
-Your dog should be on leash and close to your side… we recommend no longer than a 6′ leash to maintain control over your dog in any situation.
+Keep your shoulders back and relaxed, chest lifted, and butt tucked in.
+Your dog should be on a leash and close to your side.
+We recommend no longer than a 6′ leash to maintain control over your dog in any situation.

 - Your heel should hit the ground before any other part of your foot and then roll forward to the ball of your foot, pushing off with your toes to restart the cycle.
 If done correctly, this will reduce the risk of injury.

-- For nighttime walks, use a reflective collar and leash for your dogs and reflective shoes and clothing to ensure safety.
+- For nighttime walks, use a reflective collar or harness and leash for your dogs to ensure safety.

-As you are moving into the midst of this holiday season, make a commitment to yourself and your pet.
 Exercising with your dog is a great way to strengthen the bond between you.
-As an added bonus, you’ll be exercising, your dog will be exercising, and you will both be enjoying quality time together.
+As a bonus, you’ll be exercising, your dog will be exercising, and you will both be enjoying quality time together.